What makes channel partners turn to low-code platforms?

 And I had a keen interest in technology intervention and how we can improve the efficiency of businesses, how we can, how we can adopt, basically technology software to, take the business ahead of that I’ve had a keen interest in now, over the years.

 An intriguing avenue for the software development landscape: Low-Code

 Yash G (02:48):

-I mean, I’ve faced a lot of challenges in terms of, what was available or how approachable, or how easy, or how difficult it was for the technology to be adopting. , either the solution would either be too bulky or too time consuming, or sometimes this person might not be sure of after, giving up so much time and money, whether the solution would be useful or not.
+I mean, I’ve faced a lot of challenges in terms of, what was available or how approachable, or how easy, or how difficult it was for the technology to be adopting. , either the solution would either be too bulky or too time-consuming or sometimes this person might not be sure of after, giving up so much time and money, whether the solution would be useful or not.

 So, I mean, I face this problem quite often, and again, while scouting for a software solution, I came across the no-code ecosystem.
 I was really intrigued by it and it had just started gathering steam. this was, a year back, maybe it had started gathering steam.
 Noticed that most of them were catered towards the US and the European market.
-And I specifically wanted to look for Indians, no code solution.
+And I specifically wanted to look for Indians, a no-code solution.